 Cream Cheese Frosting (optional)

-- 8 tablespoons butter softened to room temperature
+- 8 tablespoons (1 stick, 113 g) unsalted butter softened to room temperature

 Instructions

-- Adjust oven racks to low and middle positions; heat oven to 350 degrees.
+- Prep oven and pans.
+Adjust oven racks to middle positions; heat oven to 350ยฐF (177ยฐC).
 Prepare cookie sheets with parchment paper or silicone baking mats

-- Mix flour, salt, baking powder, and spices together, then stir them into butter-sugar mixture with wooden spoon or large rubber spatula.
+- Add dry ingredients.
+Stir in flour mixture on low speed, into the creamed butter-sugar-egg mixture with wooden spoon or large rubber spatula until just combined.
 Stir in oats and optional mix-ins (coconut, walnuts, raisins or dried pineapple).

-- Form dough into about 24 2-inch balls, placing each dough round onto one of two parchment paper–covered, large cookie sheets.
+- Scoop and bake.
+Using a small cookie scoop, or two spoons scoop dough into about 24 2-inch balls, placing each dough round onto one of two parchment paperโcovered, spaced about 2 inches apart, large cookie sheets.
+Press down slightly.
 Bake until cookie edges turn golden brown, 18-20 minutes.
 (Halfway during baking, turn cookie sheets from front to back and also switch them from top to bottom.)
 Slide cookies on parchment onto cooling rack.
 Let cool at least 30 minutes before serving.

-- If you decide to make the frosting for the cookies, cream together the cream cheese and butter until well combined.
-Add in the vanilla extract.
+- Make frosting.
+If you decide to make the frosting for the cookies, with an electric mixer beat together on medium speed the cream cheese and butter until well combined (about 2-3 minutes).
 Add in the confectioner sugar 1/2 cup at a time until incorporated.
 Beat until smooth and combined.
+Stir in vanilla extract.
 Frost the cookies once they are completely chilled.
 This frosting makes quite a a bit, so you can either make a half batch or just save some for some other tasty recipe.
 The frosting freezes well.

 Notes